vdellamea/jamulus-server-remote/README.md

 Be very careful. `visudo` does syntax checking and avoids mistakes, but if you use a different editor and make a mistake, all sudo privileges become locked.

-The recording dir should be served by apache (although not needed if only the zip is given).
 Since files are written by the user `jamulus`, and then could not be deleted by `www-data` (the user under which Apache+PHP does the job), set gid to give www-data as group to any subfolder/file:

 `mkdir /home/jamulus/recording`